Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback: Influence Maximization Semi-Bandit

-Specifically, an \emph{independent cascade semi-bandit (ICSB)} is also characterized by a triple $\left(\cG, K, \bar{w} \right)$, but $\bar{w}$ is \emph{unknown} to the agent.
-The agent interacts with the influence maximization semi-bandit for $n$ rounds.
-At each round $t=1,2,\ldots, n$, the agent first adaptively chooses a source node set $\cS_t \subseteq \cV$ with cardinality $K$ based on its prior information and past observations.
-Then, the environment chooses binary weight function $\bw_t$ by independently sampling $\bw_t(e) \sim \mathrm{Bern} \left( \bar{w}(e) \right)$.
-The agent receives a reward $f(\cS_t, \bw_t)$ at round $t$.
-For any edge $ e =(u_1, u_2) \in \cE$, the agent observes the realization of $\bw_t(e)$ if and only if the start node $u_1$ of the directed edge $e$ is influenced under binary weight $\bw_t$ with source node set $\cS_t$.
-This feedback model is an example of the \emph{partial monitoring feedback} \cite{agrawal89asymptotically,bartok12adaptive}.
+The \emph{independent cascade semi-bandit (ICSB)} problem is also characterized by a triple $\left(\cG, K, \bar{w} \right)$, but $\bar{w}$ is \emph{unknown} to the agent.
+The agent interacts with the independent cascade semi-bandit for $n$ rounds.
+At each round $t=1,2,\ldots, n$, the agent first chooses a source node set $\cS_t \subseteq \cV$ with cardinality $K$ based on its prior information and past observations.
+Influence then diffuses from the nodes in $\cS_t$ according to the IC model.
+Similarly to the previous section, this can be interpreted as the environment generating a binary weight function $\bw_t$ by independently sampling $\bw_t(e) \sim \mathrm{Bern} \left( \bar{w}(e) \right)$ for each $e \in \cE$.
+At round $t$, the agent receives the reward $f(\cS_t, \bw_t)$, that is equal to the number of nodes influenced at that round.
+The agent also receives edge semi-bandit feedback from the diffusion process.
+Specifically, for any edge $ e =(u_1, u_2) \in \cE$, the agent observes the realization of $\bw_t(e)$ if and only if the start node $u_1$ of the directed edge $e$ is influenced in the realization $\bw_t$.
 The agent's objective is to maximize the expected cumulative reward over the $n$~steps.